mordial/ryanguitar.uk/content/posts/relative-scales.md

 modes in the order listed above is vital.
 The mnemonic ``"I don't particularly like modes a lot"`` is helpful, with the joint function of reminding you that "a lot" is, in fact, two words.
 Note that the "ionian" mode **is** the major scale.

-Open YouTube and search for a A dorian backing track in whatever style you want.
+Open YouTube and search for an A dorian backing track in whatever style you want.
 Dorian is the second mode of the major scale, so we need to find the root of the major scale with A as its second note.
 This exercise has the benefit of also helping you to learn the shape of particular intervals on the fretboard.
 The scale we are looking for is G major.